 Income Risk.
 The income from debt securities could decline due to falling market interest rates.
-This is because, in a falling interest rate environment, the Fund generally will have to invest the proceeds from sales of their shares, as well as the proceeds from maturing portfolio securities, or portfolio securities that have been called, in lower-yielding securities.
+In a falling interest rate environment, the Fund generally will have to invest the proceeds from sales of their shares, as well as the proceeds from maturing portfolio securities, or portfolio securities that have been called, in lower-yielding securities.

 Index Provider Risk.
-The Fund seeks to achieve returns that generally correspond, before fees and expenses, to the performance of their Index, as published by their Index Provider.
-There is no assurance that the Index Provider will compile its Index accurately, or that the Index will be determined, composed or calculated accurately.
-While the Index Provider gives descriptions of what the Index is designed to achieve, the Index Provider does not provide any warranty or accept any liability in relation to the quality, accuracy or completeness of data in its indices, and it does not guarantee that its Index will be in line with its methodology.
+The Fund seeks to achieve returns that generally correspond, before fees and expenses, to the performance of the Index, as published by the Index Provider.
+There is no assurance that the Index Provider will compile the Index accurately, or that the Index will be determined, composed or calculated accurately.
+While the Index Provider gives descriptions of what the Index is designed to achieve, the Index Provider does not provide any warranty or accept any liability in relation to the quality, accuracy or completeness of data in its indices, and it does not guarantee that the Index will be in line with its methodology.

 Inflation Risk.
-Inflation risk is the risk that the value of the Fund's assets or income from investments of the Fund will be less in the future as inflation decreases the value of money.
-As inflation increases, the present value of the Fund's assets can decline as can the value of the Fund's distributions.
+Inflation may reduce the intrinsic value of increases in the value of the Fund.
+Inflation risk is the risk that the value of assets or income from investments will be less in the future as inflation decreases the value of money.
+As inflation increases, the value of the Fund's assets can decline as can the value of the Fund's distributions.